mariuspopovici/starlimsvscode/README.md

 Features:

 - Explore Enterprise Designer (Applications, Data Sources, Server Scripts and Client Scripts).
-- Download copies of STARLIMS code items to a local folder.
+- Check out STARLIMS code items to a local folder.
 - Edit local copies and compare changes with remote version
+- Check in changes to a server
 - Execute remote scripts and view execution return values.

-TODO:

-- Check-in / Check-out items - Merge local changes with remote
+To Do:

-- Others
+- Edit form resources
+- Edit HTML forms visually instead of XML files

 ## Extension Settings